ysfchn/dymo-bluetooth/README.md

 ### Image format

-The printer accepts images in portrait direction, formatted as 1-bit monochrome and stored in little endian.
+The printer expects labels in portrait direction, encoded as 1-bit monochrome images.
 To put it simply, it uses bits (`1` and `0`) to set each pixel, and since a byte contains 8 bits, the printer will require 4 bytes (4 * 8 = 32 pixels, which is the height of the printable area) to print a full line from top to the bottom.
+Each 4 bytes are big-endian on its own.

 ```
     8 bits                                                                   4 bytes = 32 bits (8 * 4) = 1 printing line